Newborn Baby Shopping – List of Items You Need to Buy

 Video: Newborn Baby Shopping – The list of Items You Need to Buy

-Things To Buy For Newborn Babies
+Things to Buy for Newborn Babies

-While getting this list of baby item ready from A to Z, it is necessary to keep in mind every little aspect of having a newborn baby.
+While getting this list of baby items ready from A to Z, it is necessary to keep in mind every little aspect of having a newborn baby.
 Your newborn baby requires different sets of clothing and accessories suitable for every activity you will be doing with your bundle of joy and for every season of the year.
 In this article, newborn baby essentials are further divided into specific purposes to make it easier for you.
 Read on to find out the list of basic products that are needed for the first couple of months after the newborn baby arrives.

 Irrespective of the method you choose to feed your little one, the list below gives you a clear idea of what baby-feeding essentials you will require.

 Nursing clothes: For new nursing mothers, clothes in light fabrics and nursing covers are very useful.
 Choose good quality nursing bras, nightwear and tops, either with buttons or loose enough to allow breastfeeding.
-Dark coloured clothes can help conceal stains of the breast milk if it leaks.
+Dark-coloured clothes can help conceal stains of the breast milk if it leaks.
 You may also opt for breast pads or nipple shields to soak up the excess milk that could leak while you are breastfeeding.
 Other than clothes, you would also need a good nipple cream to protect your skin.

 Steriliser: Whether you are breastfeeding or bottle-feeding your newborn baby, you will need to sterilise the teats, pacifiers and bottles until the baby is a year old.
 Thorough cleaning and rinsing them in boiling hot water could do the trick, but you may not have the time or could need a better steriliser if your baby’s immune system is weak.
 That’s when electric sterilisers come in handy.
-Studies suggest that electric sterilisers can kill about 99.9% germs.
+Studies suggest that electric sterilisers can kill about 99.9% of germs.
 You will, however, have to follow the directions of use that come along with the product to ensure the bottles, pacifiers and teats are germ-free.

-Formula: If you are also bottle-feeding your baby, you will need to add feeding essentials on the baby-shopping list.
+Formula: If you are also bottle-feeding your baby, you will need to add feeding essentials to the baby-shopping list.
 Buy a brand of formula that your baby’s paediatrician recommends.
 Start with a single tin to see if your newborn baby has allergies, discomfort or constipation.

 While it is advisable to let your newborn baby sleep in your room for the first couple of months, it is ideal to plan his sleeping area.
 If you decide to co-sleep, it is necessary to keep the baby’s area firm and safe.
 Add a blanket and sheets based on the weather conditions and make a cosy little bed for the newborn baby.

-- Baby mattress and crib: A lightweight crib or Moses basket with a firm, a well-fitted new mattress is the first item that goes on your baby bedding essentials list.
+- Baby mattress and crib: A lightweight crib or Moses basket with a firm, well-fitted new mattress is the first item that goes on your baby bedding essentials list.
 Avoid investing in fluffy mattresses since these could smother and suffocate the baby.
-Instead, buy firm mattresses and use light sheets and tuck them in properly.
+Instead, buy firm mattresses use light sheets and tuck them in properly.
 The pillows should also be double-layered, properly stitched and firm enough to avoid any suffocation if the baby turns in the crib.

-- Baby blanket and sheets: Lint-free good quality blankets and sheets are the best choices for your newborn baby’s bedding.
+- Baby blanket and sheets: Lint-free quality blankets and sheets are the best choices for your newborn baby’s bedding.
 The blankets should be light and breathable.
-Mattress protectors or quick-dry sheets are necessary to ensure your baby has a dry, and a comfortable bed to sleep in.
+Mattress protectors or quick-dry sheets are necessary to ensure your baby has a dry, and comfortable bed to sleep in.

 - Mosquito net: You can never be too careful when it comes to mosquitoes around your newborn baby.
 A mosquito net along with an ultrasonic mosquito repellent can protect your baby from bites and diseases.

 - Baby monitor: If your baby has a nursery to sleep in, you will need a baby monitor from a good company, which will help you keep an eye on your sleeping child.
-Ensure it has a rechargeable and a long-lasting battery.
+Ensure it has a rechargeable and long-lasting battery.